 Sleep Tips for a Better You

 If we don’t get enough sleep we feel tired and grumpy the next day.
 For the odd night that won’t have any major effects, but a pro-longed period of poor sleep can cause a multitude of health implications.
-We’ve compiled our top Sleep Tips to help you get your best night’s sleep, every night.
+We’ve compiled our top Sleep Tips for you to use a Before Bed Checklist, to help you get your best night’s sleep, every night.

 Boost Sleep to Boost Health

 Two thirds of us experience lack of sleep and we often blame stress and work (or work-related stress!), but the reason for our poor slumber is more likely due to our bad sleeping habits.

 Most of us need around 8 hours of good-quality sleep a night in order to function properly.
 Some need more, some less.
 As a general rule, if you wake up feeling tired and spend the day dreaming of a nap – you probably need more sleep.